Some thoughts on “Maintaining Creativity”

 Structure is the opposite of chaos (and thus stress)

 Obviously, chaos means the absence of order.
-But I have never thought about applying this insight in my everyday (and thus professional) life until now.
+But I have never thought about applying this insight in my everyday and professional life until now.
 Usually, my stress level rises when I’m confronted with lots of unknowns or dynamic components of a task, e.g. when encountering an urgent problem without knowing its root cause yet.
 What immediately helps is to look for the next possible step towards the solution and eventually map out a way to the final solution.
 If at first, I decide to complain or shift the blame to others without thinking about what I can potentially contribute, then a lot of time effort is wasted.
-In the end every problem is solvable (even if it simply means to inform the right people about it) — it’s just a matter of prioritization and being brave about stepping in and/or speaking up.
+In the end every problem is solvable, even if the solution is simply about forwarding the problem to another person that’s more suitable for the job.
+It’s just a matter of prioritization and being brave about stepping in and/or speaking up.

 A similar effect of “relaxation through structure” can be achieved by planning ahead, e.g. by structuring the upcoming tasks for the next week or the upcoming day.
 That way there will be fewer surprises and I won’t feel overwhelmed with the pile of tasks I keep pushing in front of me.
 Plus, I can easily answer people when they ask for an ETA of their request instead of saying “it’s in the backlog”.